 Digital Security: Digital security must be at the forefront of every user's mindset.
-Users should always enable the highest level of account security offered.
+All users should always enable the highest level of account security offered.
 Typically this means enabling two-factor authentication or multi-factor authentication to increase security.
 Biometric security features such as fingerprints or face-id may also be utilized to protect an account from unauthorized access.
+It is strongly recommended that users use two-factor authentication on both school and personal internet accounts.